Mika-Rsbg/project_encryption/README.md

 ### "In-Progress" Methodes

-The following methods have been added partly and will be completly ready soon:
+The following methods have been added partly and will be completely ready soon:

 - `enigma_cipher()`
 - `enigma_decipher()`